 In the real estate industry, proper representation can make or break any transaction.
-Behind any successful sale is a confident home buyer, making their decision because they feel informed and assured that their money is being well-spent.
-Armed with this knowledge, realtors, real estate developers and other professionals in the industry are using visualization services to pre-sell homes before they are built, enabling them to move on to their next projects faster.
+Behind any successful sale is a confident homebuyer making their decision because they feel informed and assured that their money is being well-spent.
+Armed with this knowledge, realtors, real estate developers, and other professionals in the industry are using visualization services to pre-sell homes before they are built, enabling them to move on to their next projects faster.

 Forming The Plans

 At minimum, we recommend to clients that they opt for colored 2D floor plans.
 The developer for these Pennsport properties decided to contract both uncolored 2D floor plans and 3D colored floor plans.
-The price difference between the two options are not drastic, starting at $100 for one 2D black and white floor plan and $350 for the 3D option for single family homes.

-Black and white floor plans see wide usage in physical marketing materials like brochures, flyers and small posters.
-The allure of the 3D top-down view is often found on websites, internet ads and on large posters, but can always be used in other settings as well.
+Black-and-white floor plans see wide usage in physical marketing materials like brochures, flyers, and small posters.
+The allure of the 3D top-down view is often found on websites, internet ads, and on large posters, but can always be used in other settings as well.
 Both of these options together allow for a more robust marketing presence, keeping prospective buyers engaged in the materials for longer.

-In the 3D floor plan, we emphasized the different materials inside the space such as the hardwood floors, countertops and bright white porcelain of the bathroom.
+In the 3D floor plan, we emphasized the different materials inside the space, such as the hardwood floors, countertops, and bright white porcelain of the bathroom.
 The shading of the space is another important aspect of the representation, adding to the realism of the render and allowing viewers to feel as though they are seeing the inside of the home with accurate natural lighting and quality of space.